Gastrointestinal diseases

 Home / Gastrointestinal diseases

-According to the WHO, gastrointestinal infections kill approximately 8 million people each year.
-While viruses are responsible for most of these infections, bacteria and parasites also significantly contribute to both acute and chronic illnesses.
-The impact of these diseases is particularly dramatic in developing countries, where diarrheal diseases lead to considerable morbidity and mortality, especially among children.
+According to the WHO, gastrointestinal infections cause approximately 8 million deaths each year.
+While viruses account for most of these infections, bacteria and parasites also significantly contribute to both acute and chronic illnesses.
+The impact of these diseases is particularly severe in developing countries, where diarrheal diseases lead to high morbidity and mortality, especially among children.
+Improving accessibility to reliable diagnostic testing, including innovative Self-Collection methods, is crucial to reducing this global health burden.

 Filters